Diane Carlson Evans: Vietnam Women's Memorial campaign

-Carlson Evans attended the dedication of the Vietnam Veteran's Memorial (the "wall") in 1982.
-Following the dedication of the statue of three soldiers at the Vietnam Veteran's Memorial in 1984, Carlson Evans founded the Vietnam Women's Memorial Project, to honor the service of American military women who served during the Vietnam War era.
+Carlson Evans attended the dedication of the Vietnam Veterans Memorial (the "wall") in 1982.
+Following the dedication of the statue of three soldiers at the Vietnam Veterans Memorial in 1984, Carlson Evans founded the Vietnam Women's Memorial Project, to honor the service of American military women who served during the Vietnam War era.
 She worked from 1984 through 1993 to establish the Vietnam Women's Memorial, lobbying federal authorities for permission to build a memorial to the 11,000 military women who served in Vietnam and the 265,000 who served around the world during the Vietnam era.
 Carlson Evans and thousands of volunteers in 50 states raised money and public support for the cause, including from leading veteran's organizations, including the Veterans of Foreign Wars, Vietnam Veterans of America, Disabled American Veterans, and the American Legion.
 At the time of dedication, the VWMP was about $600,000--$700,000 short of required funds, and the corporation which underwrote the amount, provided the needed last-minute cash.

 It took seven years of testimony before three federal commissions and two congressional bills for Evans and her supporters to earn permission for the memorial.
 Once permission was granted, more than 300 artists entered a major design competition in 1990.
-Sculptor Glenna Goodacre, of Santa Fe, New Mexico, submitted a design that received honorable mention and was selected as the statue that replaced the design "Nurse" by Rodger Brodin which was used as a fundraiser during the early days of awareness-raising; the model for "Nurse," with which thousands fell in love and which raised the first million dollars toward the Project, was Rhonda McKellup a 26-year-old sheriff's office dispatcher in Minnesota.
+Sculptor Glenna Goodacre, of Santa Fe, New Mexico, submitted a design that received honorable mention and was selected as the statue that replaced the design "Nurse" by Rodger Brodin which was used as a fundraiser during the early days of awareness-raising; the model for "Nurse", with which thousands fell in love and which raised the first million dollars toward the Project, was Rhonda McKellup, a 26-year-old sheriff's office dispatcher in Minnesota.
 The Goodacre statue now stands on the National Mall in Washington, D.C.
-The bronze sculpture is 7'0" tall with four figures, 3 women and a wounded soldier.
+The bronze sculpture is 7'0" tall with four figures, 3 nurses and a wounded soldier.
+One of the nurses is kneeling, holding a helmet in her hand.
+One nurse is shown cradling the wounded soldier, a hand clasped over his injury.
+The third nurse is standing guard.
 The Vietnam Women's Memorial was dedicated before a crowd of thousands on November 11, 1993, with remarks from then Vice President and Vietnam Veteran Al Gore.

-Career since 1993
+Career from 1993

-Since the dedication of the Vietnam Women's Memorial in 1993, Carlson Evans has remained active in the veterans community.
-As Founder and President of the Vietnam Women's Memorial Foundation, she speaks nationally about the experience of women in wartime.
-She and her husband, of forty years plus, have four children and seven grandchildren.
+Following the dedication of the Vietnam Women's Memorial in 1993, Carlson Evans remained active in the veterans community.
+As Founder and President of the Vietnam Women's Memorial Foundation, she spoke nationally about the experience of women in wartime.

+In 2004, on behalf of a citizens' group called the Helena Patriot Committee, Carlson Evans presented to the City Commission of Helena, Montana, a statement in favor of a resolution in opposition to the U.S. Patriot Act.

+Personal life and death

+Carlson Evans and her husband of over 40 years had four children and seven grandchildren.
+She died from cancer at her home in Helena, Montana, on May 20, 2026, at the age of 79.